 Preliminary level job before having a full-time job in the private sector for the homeless

-• Cleaners for parks, assistants at workplace for the disabled, office assistances, etc.
+- Cleaners for parks, assistants at workplace for the disabled, office assistants, etc.

 Operating workplaces for cottage industries (making candles, shopping bags, etc.)

-• Promoting participation with extra sessions of cultural programs including movie watching, art therapy, humanities lectures, etc.
+- Promoting participation in extra sessions of cultural programs including movie watching, art therapy, humanities lectures, etc.

-Operating the workplaces continuously by sponsorship and talent donation
+Operating the workplaces continuously through sponsorship and talent donation

 - Opening new workplaces in other destitute communities (in Donui, Yeongdeungpo, and Changsin areas)